 Finding your way is a skill.
 Practice with a compass to find direction and pacing to measure distance.
-Then use teamwork as small groups head outside to navigate one of our orienteering courses.
+Then use teamwork as small groups head outside to navigate our orienteering courses.
 Compasses are provided.

 Make your own paper from recycled and natural materials.
 Students will compare different types of paper and paper products and learn the process of making paper by doing it themselves.

 From pulleys to levers, ramps to wheels, the farm is filled with simple machines that illustrate principles of physics.
 Students will discover the physics used in farm machinery, tools and building design, and work together to complete farm tasks using simple tools and physics.